James Redding Ware

 James Redding Ware (1832 – c.
-1909, pseudonym Andrew Forrester) was a British writer, novelist and playwright, creator of one of the first female detectives in fiction.
+1909, pseudonym Andrew Forrester) was an English writer, novelist and playwright, creator of one of the first female detectives in fiction.
 His last known work was a dictionary.

 Early life

 James Redding Ware was born in Southwark, South London, in 1832, the son of James Ware, a grocer, and Elizabeth, née Redding.
 By 1851, his father had died, and his mother, according to the census, was a grocer and tea-dealer, and James Redding Ware was her assistant.
 By 1861, the household was no longer in place, and J. R. Ware was not readily identifiable in the census.
 But in 1865, James Redding Ware became a Freemason, at the Westbourne Lodge No. 733, and he was living in Peckham.
 He became a Junior Warden at the Urban Lodge, no. 1196, and by 1872 a Worshipful Master (WM).